pupilfirst/wd301-scripts/making-api-requests/user-signin/README.md

 };
 export default App;
 ```
 Now, let's go back to the browser to check if Signin page is coming or not.
+For that, I'll open the following URL: http://localhost:3000/signin
 > Action: Open browser and show the signin page.

 Great! the signin page is coming, now let's create the signin form.
 For that, I'll create a new file `SigninForm.tsx`, inside the `/src/pages/signin` folder.